Cherreads

 Mike had been eight years old, and he'd fallen completely in love.

-Not with her body, though even his eight-year-old brain had noticed she was drawn beautifully.
+Not with her body, though even his eight-year-old brain had noticed she was drawn beautifully and definitely contributed to his type.
 He'd fallen in love with the idea that someone could embody ideals so completely that they became literally divine.
 Truth.
 Compassion.
-Strength that protected instead of dominated.
+Strength that protected people even when the world kept pushing them down.
+She was his goal in a way.

 He'd been chasing that feeling ever since.
 In his work, in his life, in—